-SEND Support is the provision that will be made by the Academy to meet the pupil's needs.
-This provision will reflect the wide variety of needs of pupils placed.
-In order to monitor provision, and pupil progress the following will now take place:
+SEND Support is the provision made by the academy to meet the pupil's needs.
+This provision will reflect the wide variety of pupils' needs and, in order to monitor provision and pupil progress, the following will now take place:

-- An SEND file will be set up to include all SEND documentation pertaining to the pupil - All meetings and reviews will now be recorded using an SEN Student Support Plan - Parents will be consulted regularly and invited to three meetings per year, arranged termly - Teachers will be consulted regularly regarding pupil interventions and progress - A SEN Support Plan will be drawn up using targets identified by some, or all, of the following: the pupil, teachers, parents, Head of Year, Head of Learning Area - The pupil will have access to academy based provision, as appropriate to their needs - Staff will be notified that the pupil has been added to the SEND Register - Information on the pupil's needs will be made available to all involved with pupil, as appropriate - If appropriate, the Academy's graduated response is supported and enhanced by the advice and/or provision of specialists from an external agency, e.g. an Educational Psychologist, Speech and Language Therapist, CAMHS - The pupil will have access to external provision/advice, as appropriate to needs (This support may be delivered in-house or externally.)
+- A SEND file will be set up to include all SEND documentation pertaining to the pupil - All meetings and reviews will now be recorded using an SEN Student Support Plan - Regular reviews involving the parents and pupil will be arranged throughout the year - Teachers will be consulted regularly regarding pupil interventions and progress - A SEN Support Plan (SSP) will be drawn up using targets identified by some, or all, of the following: the pupil, teachers, parents, Head of Year, Head of Learning Area - The pupil will have access to academy based provision, as appropriate to their needs - Staff will be notified that the pupil has been added to the SEND Register - Information on the pupil's needs will be made available to all involved with the pupil, as appropriate - If appropriate, the academy's graduated response is supported and enhanced by the advice and/or provision of specialists from an external agency, e.g. an Educational Psychologist, Speech and Language Therapist, CAMHS